 From Susquehannock Wildlife Society:

-A “Night With the Wild,” a charity event to benefit the nonprofit Susquehannock Wildlife Society, aims to raise awareness and financial assistance for the creation of this facility.
+Spend a “Night With the Wild,” a charity event to benefit the nonprofit Susquehannock Wildlife Society, and help award the title of 2016 Ultimate Ambassador for Wildlife.
 This evening of wildlife-themed food, drinks, music, and a few feathered, furry, and scaled special guests is open to those 21 and older and will be held Friday, June 17 from 7 pm to midnight at Deer Creek Overlook in Rocks State Park.

-The most immediate and effective way to support this vision is to contribute, donate, or consider buying tickets to Susquehannock Wildlife Society’s upcoming “Night With the Wild” gala on June 17 at Deer Creek Overlook.
-At the gala, guests will enjoy fine food, wine, craft beers, open bar, bourbon lounge, Tito’s Vodka Signature Drink station, live and silent auctions, rare and exquisite jewelry raffles, Big Stakes Gaming Wheel, 50/50 rescue raffle, music to stir your inner animal moves, and a very special visit and photo opportunity with some wild guests of honor.
-Black tie is optional, but wear your gala gowns with your favorite cowboy boots.
-The title and trophy for 2016 Ultimate Ambassador for Wildlife will also be awarded during the evening.
+Guests will enjoy fine food, wine, craft beers, open bar, bourbon lounge, Tito’s Vodka Signature Drink station, live and silent auctions, rare and exquisite jewelry raffles, Big Stakes Gaming Wheel, 50/50 rescue raffle, music to stir your inner animal moves, and a very special visit and photo opportunity with some wild guests of honor.
+Black tie is optional, but wear your gala gowns with your favorite cowboy boots!

-Tickets for this one-of-a-kind event are on sale until June 3 and can be purchased for $80 each at http://www.susquehannockwildlife.org/gala2016/tickets/
+Tickets for this one-of-a-kind event are limited and can be purchased for $80 each at http://www.susquehannockwildlife.org/gala2016/tickets/

 For more information about this event or other local wildlife issues, or if you’re looking to donate or volunteer, please contact the Susquehannock Wildlife Society via their wildlife hotline at 443?333-WILD (-9453), by email at firstname.lastname@example.org, or visit their web site at http://www.suskywildlife.org.